rsdn/nemerle/README.md

   Run DevBuildQuick.cmd or DevBuildQuick-4.cmd depend on required netfx version.
 Compiler output will be placed at bin/Debug/net-{fx-version}/Stage1.

-  _Note: for building Visual Studion bindings you need VSSDK and administrative rights._
+  _Note: for building Visual Studio bindings you need VSSDK and administrative rights._

 ## Linux